Healthy, Happy Fat Loss for Women: Beyond Fad Diets and Quick Fixes

 Build a healthy sleep hygiene routine by turning the lights down after sunset, avoiding screens a few hours before bed, and winding down at roughly the same time every night.
 You might find this simple change will reduce cravings between meals, cause you to eat fewer calories throughout the day, and help you with your weight loss goals

 As for mitigating stress, those tactics can be pretty individual, based on what’s stressing you out, for how long, and the time you have to deal with the stressors that come your way.
 If you have a friend or partner who can talk things through with you, grab them when you’re feeling overwhelmed.
-You might also try Symmetry or Flare, two Cira supplements geared toward the busy woman looking to boost mood, energy, and sense of well-being while dropping water weight and smoothing hormonal flare-ups in her cycle.
+You might also try Symmetry, a Cira supplement geared toward the busy woman looking to boost mood, energy, and sense of well-being while dropping water weight and smoothing hormonal flare-ups in her cycle.

 In an acute moment of stress, it’s important to remember to breathe through your feelings and emotions, allow yourself to feel them, and then take a step back to get some perspective.
 Meditation can help with the practice of breathing and stepping back so that when you’re actually in the moment, you have the tools.
 Other stress relief/prevention techniques include a short, brisk walk, a cold towel on the back of your neck (especially if you’re angry), or sitting down on the ground outside and breathing some fresh air for a few minutes before diving back into your list of tasks.